wattdepot/wattdepot/docs/index.md

 Peruse this website to learn more about the project.
 Feel free to contact Professor Philip Johnson, johnson@hawaii.edu, if you have questions about getting involved with the project.
 Or post a question to our [discussion group](https://groups.google.com/forum/#!forum/wattdepot-users), or create an item in our [issues list](https://github.com/wattdepot/wattdepot/issues/milestones).

+## Legacy versions

+This site documents version 3 of WattDepot, which provides a lot of new functionality, but breaks compatibility with previous versions of WattDepot.
+Version 3 has also not been tested and used in production as much as the previous release.
+For more information, see the home of the [previous major release of WattDepot](http://csdl.github.io/wattdepot/)